questrel/dtree/README.md

 // internally, I have the test is_bipole(). but a term more intuitive to others may be
 // useful when trying to describe nuances like these to others)
 // could result in two disjoint intervals.
-// I did not want to generalize the qtl::interval concept to encompass
+// I didn't want to generalize the qtl::interval concept to encompass multiple disjoint intervals,
-// multiple disjoint intervals, since that could result in a combinatorial
+// since that could entail combinatorial explosions as you perform operations on multiple disjoint intervals.
-// explosion if you continue to take unions and intersections of multiple disjoint intervals.
+// Also, expressions like sin(a) == (0<=x::x<=1) could represent an infinite number of disjoint intervals.
-// Also, expressions like sin(a) == (0<=x::x<=1) could generate an infinite number of disjoint intervals.
+// So when the result of an expression would contain multiple disjoint intervals,
-// So in such situations I cannonically return a single interval covering all.
+// I cannonically return a single interval covering all.
 // When there is an ambiguity which way to wrap, intervals not containing the projective infinity, or smaller intervals are prefered
 // Predicates satisfied by multiple disjoint intervals can stil be described by expressions containing && and ||
 // without need of having a fundamental object that represents multiple disjoint intervals.